peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  * The string will not begin with a byte-order mark (U+FEFF); RFC 7159 (the JSON specification) forbids placing a byte-order mark at the beginning of a JSON string.

  * Byte strings are converted to Base64 URL without whitespace or padding by default (see section 4.1 of RFC 7049).
-(A byte string will instead be converted to traditional base64 without whitespace or padding if it has tag 22, or base16 for tag 23.)
+A byte string will instead be converted to traditional base64 without whitespace or padding by default if it has tag 22, or base16 for tag 23.
+Padding will be included in the Base64 URL or traditional base64 form if <b>Base64Padding</b> in the JSON options is set to <b>true</b>.

  * Rational numbers will be converted to their exact form, if possible, otherwise to a high-precision approximation.
 (The resulting approximation could overflow to infinity, in which case the rational number is converted to null.)

  * Simple values other than true and false will be converted to null.
 (This doesn't include floating-point numbers.)

  * Infinity and not-a-number will be converted to null.

+<b>Parameters:</b>

+ * <i>options</i>: An object containing the options to control writing the CBOR object to JSON.

+<b>Return Value:</b>

+A text string containing the converted object.

+### ToJSONString

+    public string ToJSONString();

+Converts this object to a string in JavaScript Object Notation (JSON) format, using the specified options to control the encoding process.
+See the overload to JSONString taking a JSONOptions argument.

 <b>Return Value:</b>